adopted-ember-addons/ember-data-factory-guy/README.md

   FactoryGuy.build('user') // {id: 2, name: 'User2', type: 'normal'}
   FactoryGuy.build('user', {name: 'bob'}) // {id: 3, name: 'bob', type: 'normal'}
   FactoryGuy.build('admin') // {id: 4, name: 'Admin', type: 'superuser'}
+  // note the type attribute was built from a function which depends on the name
+  // and the name is still a generated attribute from a sequence function FactoryGuy.build('funny_type') // {id: 5, name: 'User3', type: 'funny User3'}

   //////////////////////////////////////////////////////////////////
   //            ** Make a list of fixtures **